Most Technically Advanced Amiga Games

 "2-player" appended means 2-player simultaneous.

-- Arkanoid Amiga Discovery Software 1988 (incredible early coinop port)
+- Arkanoid Amiga Discovery Software 1988 (incredible early coinop port -- indeed, best ever)

 - Arkanoid 2 Amiga Imagine Software 1988 (8-ball disruption and super-Laser)